paralus/website/docs/Usage/cli.md

 ## Downloading and Configuring CLI

 To download the CLI, you first need to login to Paralus dashboard.
 Navigate to **My Tools** and click the **Download CLI** button to download the latest release.
-Copy the `pctl` executable and place it in your `$PATH` folder and make sure it is executable.
+Copy the pctl executable and place it in your `$PATH` folder and make sure it is executable.

 In order to run the CLI tool, you also need to download a configuration file from Paralus dashboard.
 This config file is unique to every user and hence each user needs to download this.
 To download the configuration file, navigate to **My Tools** and click **Download CLI Config** button.
 A json file will be downloaded.

 <img src="/img/docs/paralus-cli.png" alt="Download pctl CLI config" height="70%" width="70%"/>

-For linux users, copy the downloaded `config.json` file and place it in `$HOME/.paralus/cli` folder.
-Create the folder if it doesn't exist.
+For linux users, copy the downloaded `config.json` file and place it in `$HOME/.paralus/cli` folder. *Create the folder if it doesn't exist.*

 ## Using the CLI

 **pctl** allows you to perform various operations through the command line that you can do via the dashboard.
-Below is the complete list of commands available.
+Below is the complete list of available commands:

 - **Clusters**
   - Create cluster of type import